railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 The source location is already completed by default because of your supplier selection.
 You should then give the destination location where you will place the products.
 For example, enter ``Stock``.
-At this stage you can set a lot number for traceability (this function will be described later in this chapter, so leave this field empty for the moment).
+At this stage, you can set a lot number for traceability (this function will be described later in this chapter, so leave this field empty for the moment).

 Once the form has been completed you can confirm the receipt of all the products at the same time using the :guilabel:`Process Now` button.
-If you want to enter data for a goods receipt that you are still waiting for click the button :guilabel:`Process Later`.
+If you want to enter data for a goods receipt that you are still waiting for, click the button :guilabel:`Process Later`.

 .. figure:: images/stock_picking_in_form.png
    :scale: 75